LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/complex-queries.rst.txt

    .. figure:: ./figures/left-join-result-set.png
       :alt: Result set for an inner join with a WHERE clause.

-As with inner joins, we can restrict the size of the result set:
+As with inner joins, we can restrict the size of the result set by adding one or more conditions:

 .. admonition:: Example